zaynsafar/belnet/docs/tcp-over-quic.md

-In order for belnet to work in an embedded version (which I will call "libbelnet" in this document), which belnet cannot create TUN device (either because the host OS doesn't support them, or because belnet needs to run without permissions to manage them) belnet needs a solution for sending TCP data from the device to a remote belnet client (i.e. a snapp, a mnode, or another libbelnet client).
+In order for belnet to work in an embedded version (which I will call "libbelnet" in this document), which belnet cannot create TUN device (either because the host OS doesn't support them, or because belnet needs to run without permissions to manage them) belnet needs a solution for sending TCP data from the device to a remote belnet client (i.e. a mnapp, a mnode, or another libbelnet client).
 Since the vast majority of network connectivity relies on TCP stream connections, not supporting them would be a severe limitation of a belnet library that would make it nearly useless.